|

 (Return)

-At first glance it looks as though Section Six is intended to begin with two 7+7 lines, with 的那 dena beiing parallel fillers.
-If so, however, then the second half of the first line is missing a character.
-With this in mind, I have changed the original "景陽宮井的那誰人" to "景陽宮井又的那誰人", borrowing “又” from the line "景陽宮井又何人" found in a famous poem called "馬嵬坡 On Mawei Slope" by 鄭畋 Zheng Tian [821/5/ - 883?; Wiki])
+It seems clear that Section Six is intended to begin with two 7+7 lines, with 的那 dena being parallel fillers - the tablature also indicates a stroke must be missing.
+Accordingly, I have changed the original "景陽宮井的那誰人" to "景陽宮井又的那誰人", adding the “又” based on the line "景陽宮井又何人" in a famous poem called "馬嵬坡 On Mawei Slope" by 鄭畋 Zheng Tian (821/5/ - 883?; Wiki).

 (Return)